Want To Learn This Sandal Making Technique?

 You should make a pattern that will contain marks that indicate the location of the straps, all parts of your opened shoes!

-You have to make an extra insole pattern that will have all these marks.
+You have to make the insole pattern that will have all these marks.

-So when you will move on to last your sandals you simply will mark the location of all upper details on your actual insole using this extra insole pattern.
+So when you will move on to last your sandals you simply will mark the location of all upper details on your actual insole using this additional insole pattern.

 This is how you will know where to put all straps on the last during the lasting process.

 And this is how you will avoid one of the most common mistakes in sandal making where the front strap is in the wrong place and doesn’t hold a pinky toe.

 So if you will use this technique, in the end, you will have correct sandals where every strap is in the right place!

 Now, I made a shoe making tutorial where I teach you step by step how to make this insole pattern with marks.